yadage/packtivity/README.md

 [![Build Status](https://travis-ci.org/diana-hep/packtivity.svg?branch=master)](https://travis-ci.org/diana-hep/packtivity)
 [![PyPI](https://img.shields.io/pypi/v/packtivity.svg)](https://pypi.python.org/pypi/packtivity)

-This package aims to collect implement the both synchronous and asynchronous execution of preserved scientific computation that come with batteries included, i.e. with a full specification of their software dependencies.
+This package aims to collect implementations of both synchronous and asynchronous execution of preserved, but parametrized scientific computational tasks that come with batteries included, i.e. with a full specification of their software dependencies.
 In that sense they are *packaged activities* -- packtivities.

 This package provides tools to validate and execute data processing tasks that are written according to the "packtivity" JSON schemas defined in https://github.com/diana-hep/cap-schemas.